 - Church of God in Christ

 Are Pentecostals members of other denominations?
-Christians with Pentecostal convictions are members of other traditions, though it’s more common for them to attend an Assemblies of God or other like-minded Pentecostal church.
+Christians with Pentecostal convictions are members of different traditions, though it’s more common for them to attend an Assemblies of God or other like-minded Pentecostal churches.

 Some traditions have a history of rejecting Pentecostal theology, like many Reformed denominations.
-Others have a history of welcoming Pentecostal Christians like the Methodist tradition as well as some Baptist churches.
+Others have a history of welcoming Pentecostal Christians, like the Methodist tradition and some Baptist churches.
 (Also see Do Pentecostals Believe in the Trinity?)

 Pentecostals firmly hold all core tenets of orthodox biblical Christianity, including:

-- The Bible is inspired: God guided the words of biblical authors, which makes Scripture authoritative for articulating doctrine and establishes values and norms for Christian behavior
+- God inspired the Bible: God guided the words of biblical authors, which makes Scripture authoritative for articulating doctrine and establishes values and norms for Christian behavior.

-- Christ died for sinners: Christ made atonement for sin by dying on a cross; in his sacrifice he took the place of sinners and paid the price for their rebellion
+- Christ died for sinners: Christ made atonement for sin by dying on the cross; in his sacrifice, he took the place of sinners and paid the price for their rebellion.

-- Christ will return to Earth: Like all other Christians, Pentecostals believe that Christ will fulfill his promise of coming back to reward the faithful and judge the unrepentant
+- Christ will return to Earth: Like all other Christians, Pentecostals believe Christ will fulfill his promise of returning to reward the faithful and judge the unrepentant.

-Pentecostals firmly hold to certain secondary doctrines as well, though they are important to the tradition, that distinguishes them from other Christians:
+Pentecostals firmly hold to certain secondary doctrines as well, though they are essential to the tradition, that distinguishes them from other Christians: